RiyanBharadwaj/Minify/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU V3.0 License.

 ---